Quantum Programming Without the Quantum Physics: Introduction

 \section{Introduction}

 In this article, we reconstruct quantum programming in terms that are readily intelligible to programmers with only a passing knowledge of linear algebra or quantum theory.
-The key idea, borrowed from Aaronson \cite{Aaronson2013QuantumComputingDemocritus} and Mu and Bird \cite{MuBird2001FunctionalQuantumProgramming}, is that \emph{quantum programming is probabilistic programming with negative probabilities}, where ``probabilistic programming'' just means ``the writing of programs that call random number generators''.\footnote{In the literature, ``probabilistic programming'' has come to mean a related but broader set of activities, which are discussed in the related works section.}
+The key idea, inspired by Aaronson \cite{Aaronson2013QuantumComputingDemocritus} and Mu and Bird \cite{MuBird2001FunctionalQuantumProgramming}, is that \emph{quantum programming is probabilistic programming with negative probabilities}, where ``probabilistic programming'' just means ``the writing of programs that call random number generators''.\footnote{In the literature, ``probabilistic programming'' has come to mean a related but broader set of activities, which is discussed in the related works section.}

-We show that universal quantum computation can be achieved by leveraging nothing but a random number generator that returns certain results with negative probability.
+We show that universal quantum computation (in the sense of computational universality \cite{Aharonov2003SimpleProofToffoli}) can be achieved by leveraging nothing but a random number generator that returns certain results with negative probability.
 A negative-probability outcome is like a normal outcome, except that it can cancel with a positive-probability outcome that leads to the same machine state; canceled outcomes are then never observed.
 What emerges is a new programming model, quantum probabilistic programming (QPP), which dispenses entirely with the notion of qubit, working with familiar classical data.
 Quantum weirdness is instead pushed into the computational effect of quantum non-determinism.

-The usual constraints on quantum computation like reversibility are derived from commonsense assumptions as to what characterizes probabilistic programming, rather than imposed on an ad-hoc basis.
-Even measurements can be understood without qubits, as effective loss of signs on probabilities, again allowing constraints to be explained rather than imposed.
+Of course, probability in the usual sense cannot be negative.
+Negative probabilities are probabilities in only a generalized sense, but by drawing parallels with ordinary probabilities, this concept helps to foster intuitions about the behavior of quantum programs.
+Constraints on quantum computation like reversibility are derived from commonsense assumptions as to what characterizes probabilistic programming, rather than imposed on an ad-hoc basis.
+Even measurements can be understood without qubits as effective loss of signs on probabilities, again allowing constraints to be explained rather than imposed.